 ■ Service Fees-Administrative Class Shares.
-The Trust has adopted, pursuant to Rule 12b-1 under the 1940 Act, an Administrative Services Plan (the "Administrative Plan") for the Administrative Class shares of the Portfolio.
+The Trust has adopted, pursuant to Rule 12b-1 under the Investment Company Act of 1940, as amended (the "1940 Act"), an Administrative Services Plan (the "Administrative Plan") for the Administrative Class shares of the Portfolio.
 The Administrative Plan allows the Portfolio to use its Administrative Class assets to compensate the Distributor for providing or procuring through financial firms administrative, recordkeeping, and investor services relating to Administrative Class shares.

+The Administrative Plan permits the Portfolio to make total payments at an annual rate of 0.15% of the Portfolio's average daily net assets attributable to its Administrative Class shares.
 Because these fees are paid out of the Portfolio's Administrative Class assets on an ongoing basis, over time they will increase the cost of an investment in Administrative Class shares and may cost an investor more than other types of sales charges.
-The following lists the maximum annual rates at which the servicing fees may be paid under the Administrative Plan (calculated as a percentage of each Portfolio's average daily net assets attributable to Administrative Class shares):